gleechi/gleechi.github.io/pages/knowledge/object_articulation.md

 | 2.5 (a random value as an example) | 2.5 (degree) rotated around joint axis (follow right-hand rule) from the zero pose | 2.5 (meter, in Unity) translated along joint axis direction from the zero pose |
 | -2.5 (a random value as an example) | -2.5 (degree) rotated around joint axis (follow right-hand rule) from the zero pose | -2.5 (meter, in Unity) translated along joint axis direction from the zero pose |

-{% include tip.html content="Note that the joint limit [Min, Max] is essentially the limit range of the Joint State; and the Discrete States are where the Joint State will clamp to when the object is released depending on [object affordances](#object-affordances)." %}
+{% include callout.html content="Note that the joint limit [Min, Max] is essentially the limit range of the joint state; and the discrete states are where the joint state will clamp to when the object is released depending on [object affordances](#object-affordances)." %}

 ### Pivot vs. Push Pivot